tsen1220/lua-online-tic-tac-toe-server/README.md

   if the match should proceed as relayed multiplayer.

   For Lua it should be the module name.
-   In this example it'd be a file named pingpong.lua, so the match module is pingpong.
+   In this example it'd be a file named MatchRun.lua, so the match module is MatchRun.
 ]]

 ---------------- My runtime module is MatchRun